 Chronic lower back pain is frequently caused by lumbar degenerative disc degeneration, which happens when a disc degrades due to either normal wear and tear or a twisting injury.
 This weakening produces excessive micro-movement at the corresponding spinal level, resulting in the inflammation from the exposed proteins inside the disc and local irritation, which contribute to the discomfort.
 Because of the name “degenerative,” some individuals wrongly believe that the condition will worsen with age; however, while disc degeneration will most likely progress, pain symptoms normally improve over time.
 The disc loses inflammatory proteins as it degenerates and becomes more stable, reducing pain.
 Although many persons over 60 may have deteriorated discs, it is unusual for them to have pain due to this condition.
 However, as the disc stiffens, the re-stabilization process might take several years.

-The typical individual with degenerative disc disease is an active and otherwise healthy person who is in his or her thirties or forties.
+The typical person with degenerative disc disease is in their thirties or forties and healthy and active.

-A Magnetic Resonance Imaging (MRI) scan is the best test to determine whether or not there is disc degeneration.
-However, not all degenerated discs cause pain, so simply seeing the condition on the scan does not necessarily indicate the presence of this condition.
-Experiencing the above symptoms, in conjunction with findings from a clinical exam and MRI scan, is a good indication that this condition is causing the pain.
-On occasion a discogram at a pain clinic may also be recommended.
+An MRI (Magnetic Resonance Imaging) scan is the best way to find out if you have disc degeneration.
+However, not all degenerative discs cause pain, so simply finding the disease on the scan does not always indicate its presence.
+The above symptoms, along with the results of a clinical exam and an MRI scan, indicate that this ailment is causing your discomfort.
+Getting a discogram at a pain clinic may also be recommended.
 If you’re experiencing chronic lower back pain, schedule an appointment with the Pain & Spine Institute in Chicago.